honeyonsys/Design-Pattern-With-Java/README.md

 -------------------------------------------------------------------------

-## <a name="singletonPattern">Singleton Design Pattern</a>
+## Singleton Design Pattern

-The Singleton design pattern is a creational pattern that ensures a class has only one instance and provides a global point of access to that instance.
+<a name="singletonPattern">The Singleton design</a> pattern is a creational pattern that ensures a class has only one instance and provides a global point of access to that instance.
 This pattern is useful when exactly one object is needed to coordinate actions across the system.

 ### When to Use Singleton